 - Check it out: Plan your trip as far in advance as possible.
 The time of year that you travel has a big impact on expenses.
 If there’s no other option than during March break, so be it, but knowing the extra cost ahead of time allows you to plan realistically.
 Calculate the total costs of the trip and determine how much you need to save.
 Don’t forget to factor in exchange rates and incidental items.

 - Start early and be consistent: The sooner you start, the easier it is to commit to a goal.
 If a vacation jar isn’t your thing, establish a separate bank account where savings can be deposited on a regular basis.

 - Plan for the future: A CERTIFIED FINANCIAL PLANNER professional can help put you on the road to financial health, peace of mind, and indulgence without debt.
 Planning means never having to feel guilty again because a pool is set aside for special occasions and unexpected events; that household bills are covered; and that your retirement isn’t put in jeopardy.

 Securing your financial future isn’t about sacrificing your dreams.
 It’s about planning and management, establishing goals, and creating a road map to get you there.

 The payoff for proper planning is life lived to the fullest, while staying within your means.
 And that’s a road worth travelling.

-A qualified financial planner can help you plan for the future while enjoying life today.
+A professional financial planner can help you plan for the future while enjoying life today.
 FPSC’s Find a Planner or Certificant tool can put you in touch with someone in your area.

 For more on achieving your financial goals, read Live your bucket list: 8 ways to turn goals into reality, 6 ways to balance your financial priorities and To realize your dreams faster, act now.